/*

 <h3>ADM analysis</h3>

-<p>The decision to continue holding past the fuel decision point is the most common 91.167 violation in the NY metro area.
-Pilots tell themselves the hold is almost over, the approach is short, the wind is favorable — and then the hold extends, the approach is delayed, the wind shifts, and the fuel pour in the holding pattern turns into a regulatory violation that is never worth the ten minutes saved by not diverting.</p>
+<p>Continuing to hold past the fuel decision point is the most common reserve-burner in the NY metro area.
+Pilots tell themselves the hold is almost over, the approach is short, the wind is favorable.
+Then the hold extends, or the runway changes, or a truck wanders onto the pavement, and the next event has to be absorbed by a margin that is no longer there.
+The NTSB fuel-exhaustion files are full of flights that were legal at takeoff.</p>

 <h3>What good judgment looks like here</h3>